Skip to main content

 What to Pack

-SPF 50+ sunscreen and reapply every 2 hours - UV index reaches 8 even on partly cloudy days
+SPF 50+ sunscreen - UV index hits 8 consistently in August, and the water reflection around Inner Harbor intensifies exposure even on partly cloudy days

 Insider Knowledge